 However, despite making the emphasis on video, infographics, tests and quizzes, gamification, social network integration, learning management systems nowadays can provide so much immersion only.
 The learner is still in front of the screen and cannot interact with the instructor amidst the video.

-VR offers a whole other level of immersion, where the learner can interact with items and characters in the virtual surrounding and gets a much more engaging experience in comparison with online courses or brick-and-mortar education.
+VR offers a whole other level of immersion, where the learner can interact with items and characters in the virtual surroundings and gets a much more engaging experience in comparison with online courses or brick-and-mortar education.

 - Google offers their VR headsets to schools for free along with educational field trips.